ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_number(``data``)
 ^^^^^^^^^^^^^^^^^^^^^

-Check if string is a number.
+Checks whether a string is a number.

 **Parameters:**